multitudes/42-miniRT/README.md

 degrees(radians) = radians * 180 / \pi
 $$

-## viewports are virtual
-Really the size of the viewport is arbitrary.
-It will have the same aspect ratio of the image we want to render.
-the idea is that we know the amount of pixel to render which is in the image width and height.
-Taking a camera "eye" at a certain point and looking at a certain direction, we can imagine the viewport as a window in front of the camera.
-The center of the viewport is a point and viewport is orthogonal to the ray from the camera center to the middle of the viewport.
-There are two ways to create the viewport:
-- With the field of view, the angle from the cam to the viewport width (horizontal fov) or height (vertical fov). having one of this angles and the aspect ratio we can calculate the other.
-- With the width and height of the viewport if we are given a depth of view, the distance beteween the camera eye and the viewport.

-The viewport size doesnt matter unless you want to use the focal length to calculate the depth of field and what will be in focus.
-The viewport can be very close to the eyw and so very small, still we will send a ray per pixel out and going through the viewport.

 ## Which side of the plane is the normal
 In the literature there are two versions.
 When we calculate the normal for a sphere (and each geometrical obj will have its own formula for the normal...) we have two possible interpretations.